truth table: test_truth_table_tests

 AssertionError: (True, False) is not false

-y is False, I remove x
+second_input is False, I remove first_input from the return statement

 the terminal shows AttributeError